foundling/tutorials/javascript/functional_js/passing_additional_values_to_functional_methods.md

 Well, I'd argue it's not, for three reasons:

 + Legibility: As it stands, the only thing that's clear where `thing` comes from is ... not here.
 + Portability: As it stands, `hasX` is like your good but difficult friend `Y`.
-You can't just take him *anywhere* because he's always going on about something that no one has any idea about.
+You can't just take him *anywhere* because he's always going on about something that no one's ever heard of.
 + Testability: I'd like to drop `hasX` off at my test suite, but the value to which `thing` refers is lexically scoped, so the value is *there* but inaccessible.

 So let's make `hasX` a truly great, capable, adaptable citizen in your code.